Chocolate Pecan Tart

-I’m not a baking blog or a chocolate blog but more of an ‘all things blog’ with an emphasis on cocktails so while the reason is not clear the fact is that I’m always game; his recipes have never failed me yet and I loved the sound of this Chocolate Pecan Tart.
+I’m not a baking blog or a chocolate blog but more of an ‘all things blog’ certainly with an emphasis on cocktails but I’m always game; his recipes have never failed me and I loved the sound of this Chocolate Pecan Tart; even if I set it aside and forgot about it!

 That being said, this recipe was a bit confounding and when you say that about a recipe from a master you sort of scrunch into your seat and wait for the angels to come visit you and set your head straight.
 But it’s true and as a result I had to make some big revisions.

-The response to the dessert was so positive that I thought it worth doing again and figuring out exactly how to right the filling snafu.
+The response to the dessert was so positive that I thought it worth doing again, making sure to right the snafu I ran into, and sharing here in time for Valentine’s Day.

-And what was up was WAY too much filling.
+And what was that snafu?
+WAY too much filling.
 As in double what is required.
-This time around I decided to make individual tarts for Valentine’s Day and had the opportunity to measure exactly how much of the liquid filling I needed and it was literally half the amount that this recipe makes.
+This time around I decided to make individual Chocolate Pecan Tarts for Valentine’s Day and had the opportunity to measure exactly how much of the liquid filling I needed and it was literally half the amount that this recipe makes.
 That is a LOT of extra filling.

-So, do I recommend that you cut the amounts in half or that you make two tarts?
-I opted for the first choice; this is a rich and wonderful treat but I can’t imagine needing two of them unless you’re serving a crowd.
+So, do I recommend that you cut the amounts in half or that you make two Chocolate Pecan Tarts?
+Both?
+I opted for the first choice; this is a rich and wonderful treat but I didn’t more than one of them; if you’re serving a crowd then do two.

-Although I baked and gave my neighbors individual tarts this week, I’ve kept the recipe written for a single larger tart thinking that most of my readers would find that easier to manage…heck, I had to spend a half hour finding the little tart bakers that I knew I had but couldn’t figure out where they were stored!
+Although I baked this recipe as tarts so I could give them to my neighbors, I’ve kept the recipe written for a single larger Chocolate Pecan Tart thinking that most of my readers would find that preferable.
+Heck, I had to spend a half hour figuring out where I had stored the little tart baking forms!

 Do you love my little heart decorations?
-I just took some scrap dough and cut out little circles; I notched an edge for the top and then trimmed just a bit off each side at the bottom before using my fingers to round off the edges and make an exaggerated point at the bottom.
+If you want to make these for Valentine’s Day, they’re simply some scrap pie dough.
+I cut out little circles; flattened them a bit to be oblong, notched an edge for the top and then trimmed a bit off each side at the bottom before using my fingers to round off the edges and make an exaggerated point at the bottom.

-Some red sugar and a couple of minutes in the oven and you’ve got hearts to decorate your tart with…easy as, well, pie!
-Serve this with some nice port; it makes a beautiful dessert for your Valentine or your entire family!
+Brush with milk and top with red decorating sugar, bake for a couple of minutes in the oven and you’ve got hearts to decorate your tart with if you want to make this for Valentine’s Day.
+Easy as, well, pie!
+Serve this Chocolate Pecan Tart with some nice port; it makes a beautiful dessert for your Valentine or if not partnered; remember to love yourself and make one anyhow!

 PIN IT!
 ‘Chocolate Pecan Tart’